 Enrolled graduate students may use the computer and research consulting services of the Center for Research Design and Analysis (CRDA) in the preparation of professional papers, theses, and dissertations.
 The center also provides assistance with qualitative and quantitative research designs.
 Students may also access the support services of the Pioneer Center for Student Excellence and the Write Site.

 The grade of PR is assigned to indicate a professional paper or thesis is in progress.
-A student writing a thesis for six semester credit hours is given CR (Credit) for the first enrollment (5983), at the completion of the prospectus and PR (In Progress) for all subsequent enrollments (5993) until the last enrollment.
+A student writing a thesis for six semester credit hours is given PR (in progress) until the prospectus has been submitted and approved by the Graduate School at which time a CR (Credit) for the first enrollment (5983) is given.
+The student then enrolls in 5993 and receives PR for all enrollments until the dissertation is complete and approved by the Graduate School.
 At that time CR is given.
 A student writing a professional paper for three semester credit hours is assigned the grade of PR for all enrollments except the last one and then is assigned the grade of CR for the final enrollment.

 All theses are uploaded to Texas Digital Library (TDL).
 Students should consult the Thesis and Dissertation Fee Sheet, posted on the Graduate School website prior to turning in their thesis.
 Copyrighting, which remains optional, may be secured during the submission process for an additional fee.
 Details concerning the abstracts, microfilming, copyrighting, and their fees are available in the Graduate School.

 The Graduate School publications "Guide to the Preparation and Processing of Dissertations, Theses, and Professional Papers" and "Formatting Navigator" should be consulted for additional information concerning the thesis or professional paper.
 (See General Requirements and Regulations for Master's Degrees and Committees)